wp-plugins/emc2-popup-disclaimer/readme.txt

 *   /wp-admin/options-general.php?page=emc2-popup-disclaimer/emc2pdc-admin.php (Default settings)
 *   /wp-content/plugins/emc2-popup-disclaimer/js/emc2pdc.js (Fancybox, jQuery-cookie settings)

 The settings page is straightforward except for perhaps the "Restrict operation to directory:" setting.
 This is the operational directory of the jQuery cookie plugin - default is '/', which is your entire site.
 To specify operation for a certain directory, type it here like '/store'.
 More jQuery-cookie settings can be found at https://github.com/carhartl/jquery-cookie.

+Things of note:
+* Specify post ID using shortcode is optional – if blank, it will use ID# from settings
+* Shortcode / function call will override wp_footer action
+* Debug mode will output visible settings on every included page
+* Setting an ID equal to the page you’re calling from results in mass chaos!
+If you set the shortcode [ emc2pdc id="10" ] on post ID 10 it seems to freak out a bit.

 == Frequently Asked Questions ==